 After that the Lord gave me strong desire to teach Sunday School, and I was able to teach the pre-school, and then grades 1-3 for most of the next ten years..
 In 2000 we got our first computer, and saw the vast number of Christian sites on the internet.
 In August 2002, the Lord gave me firm desire to start a children’s bible story site; and he was gracious enough to provide someone to help me get it started with a better knowledge of Front Page then I had.

-That site was online until very recently, during which time it was visited by many, many people from all over the world.
-But recently some things happened in connection with the site and I felt in my heart it was time to bring it to a close.
-A few days after that, and having previous experience with WordPress, I decided to start a blog and put up my stories (see the About page).
+That site was online from 2002 until 2012, during which time it was visited by many, many people from all over the world.
+But some things happened in connection with the site, the server gave me more and more space which I did not ask for nor need and charged me a fortune for it yearly.
+I felt in my heart it was time to bring it to a close.
+In 2013, having previous experience with WordPress, I decided to start a blog and put up my stories, coloring pages and crafts that were on the original site. (see the About page).
+At first I called it Bible Stories for Children, but then changed it to Free Bible Stories for Children.

 Looking back, I can see God’s guidance and protection all through my life and I praise and thank Him for His Sovereign grace that saved such a sinner as me.
 Praise His Holy Name.